Transportation in Calgary: Skeletal roads

-Municipal Roads
+Municipal roads

-Excluding the Provincial Freeways and the Skeletal Roads other roads defined in the Calgary Transpiration Plan include.
+Excluding the provincial freeways and the skeletal roads other roads defined in the Calgary Transpiration Plan include.

-Arterial Roads, major signalized roads with 4 to 8 lanes, the most common major road in the city.
-New arterial roads always include sidewalks on both sides of the road, left turning bays, green buffers, bus bays and Bike lanes or Shared-use paths However older Arterial roads often lack many of these features which are only slowly being implemented when major road upgrades occur.
-Examples include Country Hills Boulevard, 17 Avenue (West Portion) and 69th Street W.
+Arterial roads, major signalized roads with 4 to 8 lanes, the most common major road in the city.
+New arterial roads always include sidewalks on both sides of the road, left turning bays, green buffers, bus bays and Bike lanes or shared-use paths However older arterial roads often lack many of these features, and are only slowly being implemented when major road upgrades occur.
+Examples include Country Hills Boulevard, 17 Avenue (west portion) and 69th Street W.

-Parkways, midsized 2 to 4 lane roads that are often near natural areas and seek to encourage green, high quality natural design such as large green buffers and are often closed to Truck Traffic.
-They also seek to have active transportation route near them and aim to slow car traffic.
-Examples include Memorial Drive west of Center Street, Canyon Meadows Drive and Elbow Drive.
+Parkways, midsized two-to-four-lane roads that are often near natural areas and seek to encourage green, high-quality natural design such as large green buffers and are often closed to truck traffic.
+They also seek to have active transportation routes near them and aim to slow car traffic.
+Examples include Memorial Drive west of Centre Street, Canyon Meadows Drive and Elbow Drive.

-Urban Boulevards, major heavily signalized 2 to 6 lane roads that are similar to Arterial Roads but instead contain more signal lights, wider sidewalks and better quality urban design such as fancy light posts and public art.
-Unlike Arterial Roads they also often allow on street parking.
-The city seeks to line these category of roads with high density development, and small businesses and make them major transit routes such as for the MAX transit system.
+Urban boulevards, major heavily signalized two-to-six-lane roads that are similar to arterial roads but instead contain more signal lights, wider sidewalks and better-quality urban design such as fancy light posts and public art.
+Unlike arterial roads they also often allow on-street parking.
+The city seeks to line this category of road with high-density development and small businesses and make them major transit routes such as for the MAX transit system.
 Examples include the central portion of 16 Avenue N, of Centre Street and Macleod Trail near downtown.

-Neighbourhood Collectors are small 2 lane roads that often featuring bike lanes and on street parking.
-Their purpose is to connect the major city roads to neighbourhoods and homes rather than facilitate longer distance travel.
-Unlike the roads mentioned above these small roads are built and planned by the developers rather than the city although the later is responsible for long term maintenance.
+Neighbourhood collectors are small two-lane roads that often feature bike lanes and on-street parking.
+Their purpose is to connect the major city roads to neighbourhoods and homes rather than facilitate longer-distance travel.
+Unlike the roads mentioned above, these small roads are built and planned by the developers rather than the city, although the latter is responsible for long-term maintenance.